-- Determine the approximate stage of gestation of the mares presented for surgery.
-Because a majority of mares are pregnant when gathered after July 1 of any year, it would be important to understand how gestational stage affects the surgical procedure and how the surgical procedure affects maintenance of pregnancy. - Determine the feasibility of performing ovariectomies via colpotomy in free-roaming wild horses. - Evaluate the immediate and short-term effects of the surgical procedure on free-roaming wild mares. - Measure rates of social and reproductive behavior and group cohesion in free-roaming male and female wild horses evaluating individuals within and between treatment and control HMA segments and comparing their behavior. - Record body condition and mortality of females and their foals in both treatment and control herd segments, to determine if these factors are affected by spay treatment. - Test for an effect of spay treatment on spatial ecology of freeroaming horses by monitoring the Global Positioning System (GPS) locations of individuals (22 treatment-herd females, 22 control-herd females, and 12 stallions from each herd segment) within treatment and control herd segments of the population throughout the year. - Measure demographic characteristics in both treated and untreated herd segments by monitoring foaling rates and natural mortality and by conducting aerial surveys once or twice annually to test for treatment effects on herd segment annual growth rates.
+• Determine the approximate stage of gestation of the mares presented for surgery.
+Because a majority of mares are pregnant when gathered after July 1 of any year, it would be of interest to study how gestational stage affects the surgical procedure and how the surgical procedure affects maintenance of pregnancy.
+(BLM)3

+- Determine the feasibility of performing ovariectomies via colpotomy in free-roaming wild horses.
+(BLM) - Evaluate the immediate and short-term effects of the surgical procedure on free-roaming wild mares.
+(BLM) - Measure rates of social and reproductive behavior and group cohesion in free-roaming male and female wild horses, evaluating individuals within and between treatment and control HMA segments and comparing their behavior.
+(USGS) - Record body condition and mortality of females and their foals in both treatment and control herd segments to determine if these factors are affected by spay treatment.
+(USGS) - Test for an effect of spay treatment on spatial ecology of freeroaming horses by monitoring the Global Positioning System (GPS) locations of individuals (22 treatment herd females, 22 control herd females, and 12 stallions from each herd segment) within treatment and control herd segments of the population throughout the year.
+(USGS) - Measure demographic characteristics in both treated and untreated herd segments by monitoring foaling rates and natural mortality and by conducting aerial surveys once or twice annually to test for treatment effects on herd segment annual growth rates.
+(USGS)